mbta/tile-server/README.md

 Usually, the tag argument we provide is of the form `git-[commit hash]`.
 The script will also apply the `latest` tag.

+## Map Styling and Coverage

+The default styling of the map is optimized for [mbta.com](https://www.mbta.com/).
+There is also a style intended primarily for use with [Skate](https://github.com/mbta/skate).
+Which style is used can be changed by using the `STYLE_DIR` environment variable, using a value of either `default` (the default if not set explicitly) or `skate`.

+In addition, the `MAP_TYPE` environment variable can be used to customize the coverage area.
+By default, a coverage area including eastern Massachusetts, Rhode Island, and southern New Hampshire is used.
+The boundaries of this area are defined in the source code in [`generate_tiles.py`](https://github.com/mbta/tile-server/blob/master/etc/generate_tiles.py#L200-L204).
+In addition, the OSM data files to fetch are determined in `load_map_data.sh`.
+For a demonstration of how to add data for additional states, see [this PR](https://github.com/mbta/tile-server/pull/12/files).
+In addition to the default area if no input is provided, setting `MAP_TYPE` to `bus` will pull data and build tiles for a somewhat smaller area, roughly corresponding to the area within I-495 to conservatively capture the entire MBTA bus service area.

 ## Run Modes

 The container will load all map data automatically when started.
 There are four different modes for how to run it: